alecrem/middleschool-tutor-gql/TESTING.md

 - Use descriptive test names that explain the behavior being tested
 - Group related tests using `describe` blocks
 - Use `test.skip()` for temporarily disabled tests
+- Use shared test utilities from `app/test-utils/` for common mocks and helpers

 ## Current Test Coverage